wingersonMJ/Whalen_RTS/README.md

 Cumulative percentage of subjects participating in sports and hours of sport participation are shown in Figure 1.
 Average hours of sport participation across all three months is shown in Figure 2.

 **Figure 1:** Cumulative percent of subjects who have reported participating in sports at some point by months one, two, and three (grey dashed line).
 The average practice and game hours participating in sport for months one, two and three are also shown (black solid line).
-Note the different y-axes on the left and right side of the plot, corresponding in color to their line plot.
+Note the different y-axes on the left and right sides of the plot, corresponding in color to their line plot.

 <img src="figs/Figure1.png" alt="cumulative percent plot" width="600">